Employee Health and Wellness

 In 2012, the UR School of Nursing developed a comprehensive employee wellness program – under the Center for Employee Wellness – to help the University of Rochester foster a healthier workforce for its 20,000-plus employees.

 This new approach to employee wellness — one that is evidence-based, practical, and measurable – has since expanded to serve other organizations in the community, including Thompson Health.
-The program now manages employee wellness for more than 25,000 eligible lives.
+The program now serves a total of 32,000 lives across seven counties in New York, and has conducted wellness clinics in Pennsylvania and North Carolina.

 The program features: